JaydnEdwards/portfolio/src/portfolio/inlustris-tarot.md

 It's naturally fast and performant too, since the output is plain files.
 It also means I can build page content in Markdown, making it quicker and easier to write up a page.

 It's also hosted in Netlify & Github.
-I upload entire directory of Inlustris to GutHUb, and Netlify triggers the build in Eleventy and deploys it.
+I upload entire directory of Inlustris to GitHub, and Netlify triggers the build in Eleventy and deploys it.

 Take a look at [the Inlustris Tarot website](https://inlustristarot.com).